damponsah20/DATA-ASSIMILATION/README.md

 # DATA-ASSIMILATION
-THIS CODE PROVIDES INSIGHTS IN USING SIMPLE METHODS(Optimal Interpolation) FOR DATA ASSIMILATION PROCESSES
+THIS CODE PROVIDES INSIGHTS IN USING SIMPLE METHODS(Optimal Interpolation) FOR DATA ASSIMILATION techniques

-The datasets used are random numbers for practice purposes only
+The dataset used are random numbers for practice purposes only